-1.4.4 Increase in Maximum Compensation Under Work Order.
-The Director mav in the maximum approve an increase compensation specified in a Work Order should he find that the project will require additional hours, an increase in staffing, or other cause to An increase in the maximum do SO. compensation specified in a Work Order shall not increase the Contractor's hourly rate(s) of compensation.
+Increase in Maximum Compensation 1.4.4 Under Work Order.
+The Director may increase in approve an the maximum compensation specified in a Work Order should he find that the project will require additional hours, an increase in staffing, or other cause to do so.
+An increase in the maximum compensation specified in a Work Order shall not increase the Contractor's hourly rate(s) of compensation.
 Approval of an increase in the maximum compensation specified in a Work Order shall be effective only if executed in writing by the Director or Chief Deputy, who shall state the reason for the increase.